 Portability: Although it is on the heavy end (23 lbs), and takes up a slightly larger amount of floor space than other high chairs, it does fold flat.
 It also has extremely efficient wheels, so you really never have to pick up the actual chair unless moving it up or down stairs.

 Adaptability: Adjustable height, footrest, and recline options offer opportunities to adapt the set up as child grows and their needs change.
-The Peg Perego High Chair works from infancy through the toddler years (weight max = 45 lbs), making it one of the best high chairs of 2016!
+The Peg Perego High Chair works from infancy through the toddler years (weight max = 45 lbs).

 Price: $250-$300 for basic chair, additional baby set $60-$70.